tallcoder/devilbox/README.md

 ### Security

 <p class="center">Be aware that the docker service is running with root privileges on your system (like any other webserver for example).
 The devilbox is using a mix of official docker images and custom images.
-All integrated containers are available on <a target="_blank" href="https://github.com/cytopia/devilbox#run-time-matrix">Github</a> and can be reviewed at any time.</p>
+All integrated containers are available on <a href="https://github.com/cytopia/devilbox#run-time-matrix">Github</a> and can be reviewed at any time.</p>

 ### Up-to-dateness